Independent Scotland's last gasp forgotten in Panama jungle

 Few seriously argue the September 18 vote on independence called by the separatist Scottish National Party (SNP), which runs Scotland's devolved regional government, implies the same risk.

-But that has not stopped some SNP critics from raising the spectre of Darien to flag the perils of independence, which all the main parties in the British parliament oppose.
+But that has not stopped some SNP critics from raising the specter of Darien to flag the perils of independence, which all the main parties in the British parliament oppose.

 Time, and Scotland, have moved on, the SNP says.